designpatternninja/designpatternninja.github.io/_posts/news/2017-01-25-go-beyond-arrays-and-lists-embrance-hashed-collections.md

 At this point you would be convinced about the power of *hashed collections* but, anyway, *why are they called **hashed** collections*?

+Let's see what happens behind the scenes.

-It turns that when you need to search for some occurences inside a regular collection, if matching element is the last element, **you'll need to iterate the entire collection to get it!**.
+It turns out that when you need to search for some occurences inside a regular collection, if matching element is the last element, **you'll need to iterate the entire collection to get it!**.
 This can be a big performance bottleneck if we talk about really large collections.

 So, how can we solve this? **We do using hash functions**.
 A hash function is a function to which we provide a value and it outputs **a number**.